Language selection

 From: Canada Border Services Agency

-Before you apply, there are a few things you will need for the selection process to become a border services officer.
+Before you apply, there are a few things you will need to know about the selection process to become a border services officer.

 On this page